-1. Refining/Amending:

-- the definition of "Public Art" by adding "The term "public art" refers to the integration of an artistic concept into the public realm.
+- 1. Refining/Amending: - the definition of "Public Art" by adding "The term "public art" refers to the integration of an artistic concept into the public realm.
 The distinguishing feature of these works is that an artist or artist team is wholly, or partly, responsible for the creation, design and/or fabrication.
-Typically, the creation of a Percent for Public Artwork takes into consideration site and context as part of its process"; - the definition of a "Professional Artist" to refine the category of artist required; - the types of Public Art projects that are permitted and that are not permitted; - the maximum percentage of an art consultant's fee in order to be in line with the State Government's Percent for Art Scheme; - when cash-in-lieu payments are made, when they are expended and the process of refunding these payments if required; - the location of the Public Art works; - the requirements of the attribution plaque in line with Australian Copyright Law; and - what documents are required on completion of the project.
+Typically, the creation of a Percent for Public Artwork takes into consideration site and context as part of its process" and added the wording "The art work is to be clearly visible to, or accessible by, the general public and can be located on either private or public land"; - the definition of a "Professional Artist" to refine the category of artist required and the term "Professional Artist" has replaced all reference to "Artist"; - Clause 2.1 has been amended to read: "The City will coordinate Public Art projects derived from cash in lieu payments"; - the types of Public Art projects that are permitted and that are not permitted and replacing "statuary" with "statues"; - "located on public land" has been added to Clause 3.3; - the maximum percentage of an art consultant's fee in order to be in line with the State Government's Percent for Art Scheme; - when cash-in-lieu payments are made, when they are expended and the process of refunding these payments if required; - the location of the Public Art works; - the requirements of the attribution plaque in line with Australian Copyright Law; and - what documents are required on completion of the project. - 2.
+Removing: - the word "the term public art" from the definition; - the word "Public" from the Policy title; - a clause which states that projects with a total costs over \$50m will have a minimum of \$500,000 to be invested in public art; - any reference to the value of the threshold amount; - the requirement for Community Consultation for Public Art projects; - Clause 2.2 "Management fees for a Public Art project cannot be paid for from the 1% set aside, except as specified in the Percent for Art Guidelines" as these management fees are allowed; - Clause 4.1.1 Deletion of Guidelines, as this policy replaces the guidelines.
+A Developer's Toolkit to assist developers with the application process will be produced upon adoption of the amended Policy; - Clause 5.3 Deletion of "Australian Copyright law requires..." as this is an explanation of why the City requires a plaque and is not necessary in a policy document; and - reference to any particular City Officer and adding "the City" as the contact.